Note: Title and content have been edited. Please see bottom of post for details.

 Slut shaming isn’t cool.
 I should be able to walk around wearing what makes me feel comfortable and happy without worrying that I’ll be judged and devalued.
-I should be able to sleep with who I want to, and with as many men as I want to, without being subjected to double standards that would see men admired for the same behaviour.
+I should be able to sleep with who I want to, and with as many people as I want to, without being subjected to double standards that would see men admired for the same behaviour.
 All I’m suggesting is that we approach this with balanced thinking.
-We’re not just talking about a woman who simply happens to be drop dead gorgeous and is wearing clothing and dancing in a way that accentuates her beauty.
-I can handle some serious sexiness.
-But it’s not like preteens are being carted off to burlesque shows all over the continent.
-This is approaching pornography, and it’s ubiquitous.
+We’re not just talking about a woman who simply happens to be beautiful and is wearing clothing and dancing in a way that accentuates her beauty.
+Sexiness is not the issue.
+What is the issue is that imagery and behaviour approaching pornography is ubiquitous in our culture and never seems to be expressed via male bodies.
 So the question comes back to this: is this really appropriate?
 Nicki Minaj, Ke$ha, Britney Spears – when they air their crotches out in public, they’re not doing it for our liberation.
 And when boys and men see this, they couldn’t care less what philosophies might be underpinning it.
 They’re getting exactly what their male privilege tells them they are entitled to, and they further rationalize that entitlement based on the fact that women are more than happy to oblige that fantasy.

 In another new video for the song ‘Superpower’, Beyoncé struts in a pair of spiky heels wearing a headscarf and a khaki-coloured miniskirt while her breasts peek out from underneath her halter top.
 The video depicts her catwalking with her posse through riot scenes, which include cop cars ablaze.
 Perfect hair.
 Perfect makeup.
 Perfect nails.
 So Beyoncé fancies herself a human rights activist now, huh?
 Did she conjure this vision up from her gated mansion while bathing in a vat of liquid gold?
 Give me a fucking break.
 Are we really going to pretend that there’s nothing wrong with one of the most powerful (as perception would have it) women in the world perpetuating this culture of narcissism and money worship, by exploiting, no less, the struggles that she has never cared to voice support for despite her influence as an international celebrity?
 In case anyone needs reminding about what this luxury-loving diva was doing in NYC during the Occupy Wall Street protests (which her hubby slammed but used anyway to make a buck), she was out shopping.
 I can’t bring myself to look up to a member of the privileged, wealthy 1% who capitalizes off the 99%’s fight for a fair economy.
 I don’t care what her gender, religion or skin colour is.